Kelvinskell/newsread/README.md

 **NewsRead** is highly customizable and offers the user a variety of options to chose from in selecting how thier news feed will be displayed.
 This includes country, language and category selections.

-This application has been 'Dockerized' and you can find the image on DockerHub: **kelvinskell/newsread**.
+This application has been 'Dockerized' and you can find the image on DockerHub: **`kelvinskell/newsread`**.

-# Project Description
-This application is made up of three units:
- - Frontend service
- - Login service
- - News service

-### Frontend Service
-The Frontend service of this application is responsible for displaying the home page and directing users to the Login Service.

-### Login Service
-The login service utilises the flask login manager as well as intricate python code, to register and authenticate users.

-The MYSQL relational database management system is utilised extensively in the creaton and management of users.
-MYSQL is used here to:
- - Create a database.
- - Create a user accounts table.
- - Create new user accounts.
- - Store user credentials.
- - Authenticate users.
-Authenticated users are then redirected to the News Service.

-### News Service
-NewsRead uses API from [Mediastack](https://www.mediastack.com) to fetch news content.
-This service extensively utilises jinja2 templating engine to nicely display python objects.
-Python objects in this context are formatted data from the JSON object returned by the API.

-This service also provides a customization page for users to choose what news to appear in their feed.

-# Usage
+## Local Usage
-You can access this application by simply clicking on this link: https://flask-newsread.herokuapp.com/

-You can as well run this application locally as a container on your server by applying the following steps:
+You can run this application locally as a container on your server by applying the following steps:
  - Clone this repository.
  - Navigate to the project directory.
  - Create a .env file in the directory and populate it with the value for the following parameter: